-Figure 13: Manual Multiplet Analysis Mode The region is selected in the same way that an integral region is selected, by holding down the left key and dragging.
+Figure 12: Manual Multiplet Analysis Mode The region is selected in the same way that an integral region is selected, by holding down the left key and dragging.
 When the multiplet mode is first selected, a threshold appears.
 Peaks above the threshold will be used in multiplet analysis, while peaks below will be ignored.
 If there are peaks that have already been picked in the region then these will be used in the multiplet analysis.
 If no peaks have been picked then JASON will perform an automatic peak picking before the multiplet analysis.
-Information about the multiplet is reported on the multiplet bar, above the peaks.
-Additionally, the integral of the region is also reported and the integral bar and integral curve as shown.
+Information about the multiplet is reported on the multiplet bar, above the peaks and additionally the integral of the region is also reported and the integral bar and integral curve as shown.
 When the multiplet bar is highlighted, peaks belonging to the multiplet are marked with a blue triangle label while background peaks, i.e., those that were smaller than the threshold are marked with small grey ticks.
-If the multiplet is resolved, the J-coupling tree diagram is also presented.
-As with the integral mode, double clicking on the multiplet bar brings up the multiplet properties dialog box.
-Referencing (R): The referencing mode allows a user to select a peak or a position on a spectrum and set the chemical shift to a value of choice.
-To make a selection the user moves the cursor using the mouse to the desired position then left clicks to open the referencing dialog.
+If the multiplet is resolved the J-coupling tree diagram is also presented.
+As with the integral mode, double clicking on the multiplet bar brings up the multiplet properties dialogue box.
+Referencing (R): The referencing mode allows a user to select a peak or a position on a spectrum and set the frequency to a value of choice.
+To make a selection the user moves the cursor using the mouse to the desired position then left clicks to open the referencing dialogue.
 It is worth noting that in default mode the cursor will snap to the nearest peak.
-In order to have a free selection, the Ctrl key should be held down.
+In order to have a free selection, the ctrl key should be held down.

-Figure 14: Referencing Dialog The referencing dialog is shown in Figure 14, with the current chemical shift value of the dimensions shown as part of the description and the new value as a text box.
-In the case of two-dimensional spectra the dialog box contains a line for each dimension of the spectrum.
-Once the user enters the new value and clicks OK the spectrum will be reset using the new reference position(s).
+Figure 13: Referencing Dialogue The referencing dialogue is shown in figure 13 with the current frequency value of the dimensions shown as part of the description and the new value as a text box.
+In the case of multi-dimensional spectra the dialogue box contains a line for each dimension of the spectrum.
+Once the user enters the new value and clicks ok the spectrum will be reset using the new reference positions.
 Item Selection (S): The selection mode is a general purpose mode and is used to select individual items on a canvas object.
 This might be anything from a single peak label to an entire multiplet.
-This tool can also be used to select annotations.
 Measurement Tool (D): When the measurement tool mode is selected, a user can make accurate measurements between two points on a spectrum.
 The first point is selected by moving the mouse to a point on the spectrum and holding down the left mouse button.
 The measurement is then performed by dragging from the first point to the end point, which is defined by releasing the mouse button.
-In default mode on a 1D spectrum, the cursor will snap to the top of the nearest peak but a free selection can be made by holding down the Ctrl key.
-Once the measurement is made, a label is created at the starting point of the measurement, with the starting coordinates, and a second label is created at the end of the measurement.
-The end point label contained the coordinates of the end point and the differences between the coordinates of the end point and start point, see Figure 15.
-When the measurement mode is selected, an extra tab, labelled "measure" opens to the left-hand side of the canvas (in this configuration).
+In default mode the cursor will snap to the top of the nearest peak but a free selection can be made by holding down the ctrl key.
+Once the measurement is made a label is created at the starting point of the measurement, with the starting coordinated, and a second label is created at the end of the measurement.
+The end point label contained the coordinated of the end point and the differences between the coordinates of the end point and start point, see figure 14.
+When the measurement mode is selected, an extra tab, labelled "measure" opens to the left hand side of the canvas (in this configuration).
 This tab contains the measurement tool options.
-These are the options that allow the user to make a single measurement, in this mode if a new measurement is made then the previous is deleted.
-The multiple measurement mode maintains each measurement as the user creates them.
+These are the option to make only a single measurement, as a new measurement is made the previous is deleted.
+The multiple measurement mode maintains each measurement as the user makes them.